Playing audio with speakers

 Confused?

 Don't worry if you don't understand this example.
 It's quite advanced, and does use some ideas that this guide doesn't cover.
-That said, don't be afraid to ask on GitHub Discussions or IRC either!
+That said, don't be afraid to ask the community for help.

 It's worth noting that the examples of audio processing we've mentioned here are about manipulating the amplitude of the wave.
 If you wanted to modify the frequency (for instance, shifting the pitch), things get rather more complex.
 For this, you'd need to use the Fast Fourier transform to convert the stream of amplitudes to frequencies, process those, and then convert them back to amplitudes.